YesterdaysCoffee/TrideX_17/README.md

 My recommended sizing.
 Take your build plate size and:
   - Add 100mm to X (width)
   - Add 50mm to Y (depth)
-  - Due to builder comments, this has changed from my original suggestions.

 Typical sizes using square build plates:
   - 200mm, use 250mm sides & 300mm Front/rear, note: electronics bay will be very croweded.
   - 250mm, use 300mm sides & 350mm Front/rear